denten-books/plain-text/main.md

 another, with minimal loss of connectivity).
 Yet, OSI protocols and the DOM are also densely consolidated.
 They are, for example, legislated by specific international governing bodies[^ln3-osi], susceptible to the usual political pitfalls of pan-global consortia.

+Once bifurcated between storage and screen, the inscription travels along a "pipeline" of protocols, undergoing a set of arbitrary transformations throughout.
+On one device, that pipeline may extend just a few inches, connecting disk storage and output display.
+On a network device that pipeline can stretch across continents, spanning widely divergent regions of legal and administrative control.
 Whatever the case may be, the subject encounters the "protocol stack" from without, on the periphery of the network (see Figure).
 When paging through an electronic book (usually an OSI-compliant device displaying DOM-structured files), for example, the reader has access only to the outputs emanating from the application layer, and at that, only at the exposed "window" level of the DOM.
 The perceived "content" constitutes a small fraction of the underlying "formal" topology.

 [^ln3-osi]: The International Standards Organization (ISO) in the case of OSI, the Internet Engineering Task Force in the case of TCP/IP, and the Word Wide